Homosexuality in medieval Europe: Religious

 According to his canons, Theodore sees lesbian activities as a minor sin, as fornication is considered, rather than a more serious sexual sin like adultery.
 Unmarried women and girls were judged less severely because they had a single status and did not have another form of sexual release.
 Married women, who had willing sexual partners in their husbands, were judged more harshly because they sought sexual satisfaction through an "unnatural" form.
 Religious figures throughout the twelfth and thirteenth centuries continued to ignore the concept of lesbianism but in St. Thomas Aquinas' Summa Theologiae discusses in his subject of lust that female homosexuality falls under one of the four categories of unnatural acts.

 Medicine and science

 There were two medical situations that were linked to lesbianism in medieval Europe.
-Once such condition was that the womb of a woman had a buildup of her seed and due to lack of sexual intercourse, this cause the suffocation of the womb.
+Once such condition was that the womb of a woman had a buildup of her 'seed' and due to lack of sexual intercourse, this cause the suffocation of the womb.
 The cure for this suffocation was for a midwife to place hot items on the woman and bring her to orgasm.
 This would help her to retain the seed of a man.
 The idea of one woman bringing another woman to orgasm was considered morally wrong by religious leaders and in the thirteenth century, it was urged that marriage was a solution for this problem rather than manual stimulation.
 The second ailment was ragadia of the womb, in which fleshy growths grew as a result of intercourse or childbirth and these growths could sometimes grow on the outside of the vagina.
-These growths resembled penises and it was thought that women with these would be able to have heterosexual sex with other women because a penis was needed to have intercourse.
-Eventually the practice of masturbating women and the idea that women with the ragadiae would have sex with other women disappeared over time, further masking lesbian activities in medieval Europe.